 Just because the NFL players are professionals does not mean they won't do silly things.

-That was definitely the case, again, this weekend as many strange happenings boggled the every day football fan's mind.
+That was definitely the case again this weekend, as many strange happenings boggle the football fan's mind.

 Some plays were innocent, and somewhat funny, while others were downright head-scratching.

-Nevertheless, here are the five most boneheaded plays of the day.
+Nevertheless, here were the top five bonehead plays of the day.

 Today, Dustin Keller decided to try to do his best Knowshon-Hillis impression.

 Things didn't turn out so well for the New York Jets tight end.

 Keller caught a pass on a bootleg play and had plenty of running room for a first down.

 After he caught the ball and advanced at least 10 yards, Keller decided he'd try to get a little extra and hurdle a defender.